panchaldeep009/imageToText/README.md

 There are two way to use it
 ###### using javascript
 This is the easist way to do it
-  - edit `js/main.js` and point Image or video element and canvas
+  - edit `js/main.js` and point Image or video element and canvas from `index.html`

     ' video to text '
     ```